 Our Pay-As-You-Go Workers Compensation Insurance

 In addition to the payroll tax obligations, you are also required to carry workers’ compensation insurance.
-It’s the law unless your in Texas.
+It’s the law unless you are in Texas.
 Workers comp insurance covers your employees in case they are injured on the job.
-Our Pay-As-You-Go Workers Compensation program allows you to only pay for what you use as you would pay for your utility bill.
+Our Pay-As-You-Go Workers Compensation program allows you to only pay for what you use, as you would pay for your utility bill.
 This allows you the freedom of annual audits and flipping a large bill at the end of the year.
 In most states, workers compensation insurance is sold and underwritten by private companies who either do not specialize in Workers Compensation or only have access to carrier that accept white collar office companies.